 Certified medical assistants help with patients and administrative work in healthcare facilities.

-The role of a medical assistant will see them perform routine administrative and clinical duties.
+The role of a MA will see them perform routine administrative and clinical duties.
 These include:

 - Maintaining electronic health records

 Medical assistants work in a range of environments, including:

 - Other healthcare facilities